adielashrov/trust-ai-roma-for-llm/llm-embedding-robustness-with-RoMA/README.md

 # Measuring LLM Embedding Robustness with RoMA

-The following instructions are for installing and executing the roma-llm case study on a linux/ubuntu machine with a GPU properly configured.
+The following instructions are for installing and executing the `roma-llm` embedding robustness case study on a Linux/Ubuntu machine with a properly configured GPU.

-### Setting up the environment
+### Setting Up the Environment

 1. Create a virtual environment using conda:

 `conda create -n roma-llm python=3.10`